laravel-workflow/laravel-workflow.github.io/docs/installation.md

 ## Running Workers

-The Workflow package uses queues to run workflows and activities in the background.
+Durable Workflow uses queues to run workflows and activities in the background.
 You will need to either run the `queue:work` [command](https://laravel.com/docs/12.x/queues#the-queue-work-command) or use [Horizon](https://laravel.com/docs/12.x/horizon) to run your queue workers.
 Without a queue worker, workflows and activities will not be processed.
 You cannot use the sync driver with queue workers.